H.R. 3747: AADAPT Act

 H.R.
 3747 Common Questions

 What does H.R.
-3747 actually do?
+3747 do?

-Who could benefit from the training under H.R.
+Who gets the training under H.R.
 3747?

-Would patients get direct benefits or payments?
+Will patients get direct benefits or payments?

-How fast would the grants have to go out?
+How soon would the grants go out?

 Based on H.R.
 3747 bill text